Royal-Navy/design-system/packages/docs-site/src/library/pages/components/range-slider.md

     Type: 'number[]',
     Required: 'True',
     Default: '',
     Description: 'An array of numbers.
 You can supply one for a value slider, two for a range slider or more to create n-handled sliders.
 The values should correspond to valid step values in the domain.
-The numbers will be forced into the domain if they are two small or large.', },
+The numbers will be forced into the domain if they are too small or too large.', },
   {
     Name: 'thresholds',